-- 66 not limited to the following scholarly activities: - a. the preparation and publication, in either traditional or electronic format of scholarly - books, articles, theses, reviews, translations, critical editions, bibliographies, textbooks and pedagogical materials; - b. creative works in drama, music and the visual arts, including recordings, exhibitions, plays and musical compositions in all forms; - 72 c. literary works in prose, poetry and drama; and - 73 d. contract research and consultancy contracts.
+a. the preparation and publication, in either traditional or electronic format of scholarly books, articles, theses, reviews, translations, critical editions, bibliographies, textbooks and pedagogical materials;

+b. creative works in drama, music and the visual arts, including recordings, exhibitions, plays and musical compositions in all forms;

+c. literary works in prose, poetry and drama; and

+d. contract research and consultancy contracts.
-74 "Respondent" means an individual who is identified in an Allegation as having possibly

-- 75 breached this Policy and/or Agency policy. - 76
+74 75 "Respondent" means an individual who is identified in an Allegation as having possibly breached this Policy and/or Agency policy.

-77 "Responsible Allegation" means an Allegation which corresponds to the definition of a

-78 Responsible Allegation in the Tri-Agency Framework on Responsible Conduct of Research.

-79 "Secretariat on Responsible Conduct of Research" and "SRCR" means the Canadian 80 government agency which provides substantive and administrative support for the Panel on 81 Responsible Conduct of Research (PRCR), and the Agencies (CIHR, NSERC and SSHRC) with 82 respect to the Tri-Agency Framework: Responsible Conduct of Research (the Framework).
-83 84 "Senior Administrator" means deans or executive directors (when Respondents are faculty 85 members, sessional lecturers, staff or undergraduate students in a college); directors, executive 86 directors or associate vice-presidents in charge of an administrative Unit (when Respondents 87 are employees); the provost (when Respondents are Deans or visiting professors); the Dean of Graduate and Postdoctoral Studies (when Respondents are adjunct professors, postdoctoral 88 89 fellows, graduate students, or professional affiliates); vice-presidents (when Respondents are 90 directors of an administrative unit or associate vice-presidents), the president (when 91 Respondents are vice-presidents); and the Board of Governors (when the Respondent is the 92 President).
-93 94 "Tri-Agency Framework" and "RCR Framework" means the Tri-Agency Framework: Responsible 95 Conduct of Research which describes policies and requirements for researchers, institutions, and the Agencies related to applying for and managing Tri-Agency funds, 96 97 performing research, and disseminating results, as well as the processes that institutions and agencies receiving Tri-Agency funding must follow in the event of an Allegation of a breach of 98 99 an Agency policy.
+- "Responsible Allegation" means an Allegation which corresponds to the definition of a Responsible Allegation in the Tri-Agency Framework on Responsible Conduct of Research. - "Secretariat on Responsible Conduct of Research" and "SRCR" means the Canadian government agency which provides substantive and administrative support for the Panel on Responsible Conduct of Research (PRCR), and the Agencies (CIHR, NSERC and SSHRC) with respect to the Tri-Agency Framework: Responsible Conduct of Research (the Framework).

+"Senior Administrator" means deans or executive directors (when Respondents are faculty members, sessional lecturers, staff or undergraduate students in a college); directors, executive directors or associate vice-presidents in charge of an administrative Unit (when Respondents are employees); the provost (when Respondents are Deans or visiting professors); the Dean of Graduate and Postdoctoral Studies (when Respondents are adjunct professors, postdoctoral fellows, graduate students, or professional affiliates); vice-presidents (when Respondents are directors of an administrative unit or associate vice-presidents), the president (when Respondents are vice-presidents); and the Board of Governors (when the Respondent is the President).
+The Senior Administrator may choose a designate.

+"Tri-Agency Framework" and "RCR Framework" means the Tri-Agency Framework: Responsible Conduct of Research which describes policies and requirements for researchers, institutions, and the Agencies related to applying for and managing Tri-Agency funds, performing research, and disseminating results, as well as the processes that institutions and agencies receiving Tri-Agency funding must follow in the event of an Allegation of a breach of an Agency policy.